Leisurecraft Launches CT Element Indoor Sauna with Thermo Grandis Wood

 - Heater: Electric compatible (sold separately)

-The CT Element comes in Nook (roughly 4.5 x 4.5 feet, a two-person compact), Loft (4.5 x 6.2 feet, the mid-size option), and Studio (5.3 x 7 feet, the largest and most commercially viable of the three).
+The CT Element comes in Nook (roughly 4.5 x 4.5 feet, a two-person compact), Loft (4.5 x 6.2 feet, the mid-size), and Studio (5.3 x 7 feet, the largest of the three).
 All share the same material stack: Thermo Grandis throughout, 3/8-inch tempered glass on the front wall, triple-layer wall construction, a complete framed floor, and wide two-tier benching at 20 inches (upper) and 15 inches (lower).

 The Wood: What Thermo Grandis Actually Is

-This is where CT Element gets interesting, and where buyers should pay attention.
+This is where the CT Element gets interesting, and where buyers should pay attention.

 “Thermo Grandis” is thermally modified Eucalyptus grandis, a plantation hardwood grown primarily in South America and southern Africa.
 The thermal modification process (heating to 375–450°F in a low-oxygen steam environment for 24 to 96 hours) fundamentally changes the wood’s properties.
 Equilibrium moisture content drops from roughly 12–15% to 4–6%.
 Volumetric swelling decreases by about 35%.
 Decay resistance improves by a wide margin.